 According to a report in the Evesham Journal in 1939, Hermann had left Austria after a great famine affected the country after the Great War.
 The matter of this famine was raised in the UK Parliament in December 1919.
 Exactly how or when Hermann Zapula arrived in England is not known, but he entered the household of Benjamin Ryle Swift, who had lived at ‘The Homstead’ – now called Oxley House – on Longdon Hill, Wickhamford, since 1909.
 He was a widower and he owned about 11 acres of land.

 The Famine Area Children’s Hospitality Committee document gave Hermann’s surname spelt as ‘Zapola’ and his religion as Roman Catholic.
 His age was given as 7 years, which means he arrived here in 1920.
 His home address in Vienna XVIII district was Wahfinggerstrasse 95.
 There was no indication of his father’s profession.
+When the 1921 census was taken, on the 19th June, there were five Austrian boys recorded as 'Visitors' in Swift's household.
+The eldest was twelve and Hermann was the youngest at eight years and five months.
+According to this record, both of his parents were dead.

 It was probably at this time that Hermann came to be called ‘Harry’, but there is no record of him attending Badsey School.
 It seems as if he was privately educated at Benjamin Swift’s expense.
 How long he remained in Wickhamford is another unknown, but it seems as if he returned to Austria as he reached adulthood.